coleifer/peewee/docs/peewee/asyncio.rst

              for tweet in user.tweets:
                  print('    ', tweet.content)

-      The declarative :meth:`~ModelSelect.with_related` form has no separate async method - it resolves when the query is materialized, so run it over the bridge with :meth:`~AsyncDatabaseMixin.list`:
+      The declarative :meth:`~ModelSelect.with_related` form should be
+      preferred for all new code, and needs no separate async method - it resolves when the query is materialized, so run it over the bridge with :meth:`~AsyncDatabaseMixin.list` or :meth:`~ModelSelect.aexecute`:

       .. code-block:: python

          query = User.select().with_related(Load(User.tweets))
-         for user in await db.list(query):
+         for user in await query.aexecute():
              ...

    .. method:: atomic()